life-rooter/HWOJ/README.md

 <<<<<<< HEAD
-# -This project is created by xh
+# -This project is created by xh.
+My email is banre123@126.com
-This project includes the source code for HUAWEI OJ.mostly in c language,some in C++.
+#-This project includes the source codes for HUAWEI OJ.mostly in c language,some in C++.
 =======
 # -This project is the source code answer in c/c++ for HUAWEI OJ
 #-You can find the problem set in this two websites: